Do you want a hard-working blog?

 Make your blog work hard – that’s what it’s there for

 Once you’ve written your blog and published it onto your site, it can be easy to tick it off your ‘to-do’ list.
 But your blog isn’t going to find an audience if it’s sat static on your website.
-You need to direct your audience to your blog and let them know that it’s there.

-If you send out regular email newsletters to your customer base, then make sure you include a link to your blog.
-You should also make sure that it’s shared on your social media – where possible, you should encourage your staff to ‘like’ and ‘share’ your corporate content as well.
-We always recommend repeatedly sharing on social media – particularly on platforms such as Twitter where your audience will only see it if they happen to be online when it’s posted.
-Try sharing different tweets at different times of the day; you may find that some days or times are better than others.
+- We always recommend repeatedly sharing on social media – particularly on platforms such as LinkedIn where your audience will only see it if they happen to be online when it’s posted.
+Try sharing different posts at different times of the day; you may find that some days or times are better than others.

-Don’t be afraid to repurpose your blog content so that you can reuse it in different ways.
 For instance, you may wish to take soundbites from your blog (perhaps a quote or a statistic) and use it on your social media channels.
 If you don’t have an in-house design team, there are free online tools available (such as Canva) which can help you create easy to use graphics or imagery to support your blog post.
 You could even use an automated tool such as Lumen5 to convert your blog into a video post.

 You should also continue to share previous blog content.
 If the article is still relevant (and doesn’t have any dated references) then there is no reason why you cannot re-share content that you published several months prior.
 It will demonstrate more content for your social media channels and continue to drive audiences to your website long after its original publication date.